What we know about Buffalo supermarket shooting suspect Payton Gendron

 Document talks about 'dwindling size' of White population

-Investigators are going through a 180-page document posted online for clues, Flynn said.
-Officials have described the document as a purported "manifesto" allegedly written by the suspect.
+Investigators are sifting for clues in a 180-page document attributed to Gendron and posted online, Flynn said.
+The purported "manifesto" allegedly was written by the suspect, officials have said.

-"We are obviously going through that with a fine-toothed comb and reviewing that for all evidence that may lead us to besides the manifesto itself," the DA told CNN Sunday afternoon.
+"We are obviously going through that with a fine-toothed comb and reviewing that for all evidence that may lead us to besides the manifesto itself," prosecutor Flynn told CNN.

 "All the evidence that we ascertain from that manifesto, from wherever that manifesto leads us, other pieces of evidence we already had, we can then use that and develop more charges potentially," he added.